Monday’s ‘Days Of Our Lives’ Spoilers: Chloe Realizes Holly Is Missing, Xander Returns

 — Days of our Lives (@nbcdays) March 20, 2019

 Meanwhile, Days of Our Lives fans will also see Eric and Nicole’s big reunion.
-The couple have been separated for months and Eric had mourned Nicole’s death.
+The couple has been separated for months and Eric had mourned Nicole’s death.

-The couple are the loves of each other’s lives, but things have changed a lot since Nicole was presumed dead.
+The two are the loves of each other’s lives, but things have changed a lot since Nicole was presumed dead.
 Eric has fallen in love with Sarah Horton (Lindsey Godfrey), but it looks like she’ll be cast aside for Nicole.

 Elsewhere, viewers will also watch as Xander Cook (Paul Telfer) makes his return to Salem yet again.
-The Kiriakis family members seems to come and go whenever drama ensues in Salem, and this time will be no different.
+The Kiriakis family members seem to come and go whenever drama ensues in Salem, and this time will be no different.

 It looks like Xander’s return could be met with a ton of drama this time around, but he could be home in Salem to stay.